usask-rc/radiam-deploy/README.md

 *Howto*: ansible-playbook -i <inventory file (.ini)> radiam-singlenode.yml

 *Notes*: Need credentials for radiam-api repo to run this playbook.
 New images will automatically be pulled from the docker registry every fifteen minutes; this can be done manually by running 'sudo systemctl reload docker-compose' on the singlenode host.

+# Deploy docker and SSL support on Jenkins test server.

+*Purpose*: Get docker support on Jenkins test server and SSL certs configured in a way to be able to test run the prod.yml deployment.

+*Howto*: ansible-playbook -i <inventory file (.ini)> radiam-jenkins.yml